ben-vu/animora/README.md

 * Combine framework (Swift), for `ObservableObject` in the view model layer
 * Swift Testing framework (Swift), for the unit test target

-This project has no third-party package dependencies and makes no network requests.
+This project has no third-party package dependencies and makes no network requests (for now).
 The anime catalogue is held locally in `LocalAnimeRepository`, behind the `AnimeRepository` protocol, so a networked source can be added later without changing any layer above it.

 ## Minimum Deployment